 If this results in an evidenced need then UKRI may make appropriate and proportionate interventions, including in final funding decisions.
 This is in accordance with our duty to advance equality of opportunity between those who share a protected characteristic and those who do not.

-Publish aggregated and anonymised data as part of our commitment to transparency and supporting access and inclusion
+We publish aggregated and anonymised data as part of our commitment to transparency and supporting access and inclusion.

-3.3 Creating the outline proposal
+3.3 Outline Proposal